The Muriqui Project of Caratinga, August 2022

 I thank CNPq for permission to conduct research in Brazil, and Drs.
-Célio Valle, César Ades, and Gustavo Fonseca for serving as my Brazilian sponsors at different times over the years, and Sérgio L. Mendes for his ongoing support and collaboration in this role.
-I also thank the Abdala family for permission to conduct this research at the RPPN Feliciano Miguel Abdala (previously known as the Estação Biológica de Caratinga), Minas Gerais, Brazil, and especially Ramiro Abdala Passos and the Sociedade para a Preservação de Muriqui (Preserve Muriqui), CI and CI-Brasil, and Dr. Sérgio L. Mendes for their help with logistics and long-term collaboration.
+Célio Valle, César Ades, and Gustavo Fonseca for serving as my Brazilian sponsors at different times during the early years of the project.
+I am grateful to Dr. Sérgio L. Mendes for his ongoing support and collaboration in this role since the millennium, and to Dr. Fabiano R. de Melo for helping to share the responsibilities of this role.
+I also thank the Abdalla family for permission to conduct this research at the RPPN Feliciano Miguel Abdala (previously known as the Estação Biológica de Caratinga), Minas Gerais, Brasil, and especially Ramiro Abdala Passos and the Sociedade para a Preservação de Muriqui (Preserve Muriqui), Conservation International (CI) and CI-Brasil for logistical support, and Dr. Sérgio L. Mendes and Dr. Fabiano R. de Melo for their help with logistics and long-term collaboration.

-I especially thank Carla de Borba Possamai and Fernanda Pedreiro Tabacow for their commitment to the long-term demographic data, Marcello Nery for his help with field logistics, Ramiro Abdalla Passos for his leadership of Preserve Muriqui, and Sérgio Lucena Mendes for his collaboration and help in all aspects of the Project.
+I especially thank Russ Mittermeier for introducing me to the muriquis, Senhor Feliciano for his hospitality and support, Carla B. Possamai and Fernanda P. Tabacow for their commitment to the long-term Project and permission to use their photos, Ramiro Abdalla Passos for his leadership of Preserve Muriqui, Fabiano R. de Melo for encouraging me to see the merits of management, and Sérgio Lucena Mendes for many years of conversations, collaboration, and help in all aspects of the Project.